Konstantin Kilimnik: Prosecutor General of Ukraine investigation of Kilimnik

 From August until December 2016, Prosecutor General of Ukraine Yuriy Lutsenko conducted an investigation into Konstantin Kilimnik but did not arrest him.
 Kilimnik managed Davis Manafort International in Kyiv.
 Kilimnik left Ukraine for Russia in June 2016.
 Davis Manafort International in Kyiv had been accused of money laundering by Robert Mueller's Special Counsel investigation.
 Mueller considered Kilimnik a vital witness in the Russian interference in the 2016 United States elections.
 The National Anti-Corruption Bureau informed the United States Department of State that Lutsenko had both thwarted Ukraine's investigation into Kilimink and allowed Kilimnik to leave Ukraine for Russia.

 Mentions in court filings

 Kilimnik has been reported by The New York Times to be the "Person A" in Court filings in December 2017 against Manafort and Rick Gates.

-Court filings in late March 2018 allege that he knew that Kilimnik was a former officer with the Russian military intelligence service.
+Court filings in late March 2018 allege that Gates knew that Kilimnik was a former officer with the Russian military intelligence service.
 These came after Gates reached a plea deal in exchange for cooperation in the investigation.
 The sentencing memo for Alex van der Zwaan filed by Special Counsel Robert S. Mueller states that Gates told van der Zwaan that Person A, believed to be Kilimnik, was a former intelligence officer with the Russian Main Intelligence Directorate (GRU).

 Kilimnik also featured in the documents filed by Mueller in early December 2018 that explained why he believed Manafort had lied to investigators during the investigation conducted by Mueller's team.